Evviva Maria: Literature

-In her 1866 novel A Sisters’ story, French author Pauline Marie Armande Craven confirms that Evviva Maria had become a classical piece in France as well, as it could be sung on major feasts, such as Christmas.
+In her 1866 novel A Sisters' story, French author Pauline Marie Armande Craven confirms that Evviva Maria had become a classical piece in France as well, as it could be sung on major feasts, such as Christmas.

-Poetess Augusta Theodosia Drane in her 1876 poem entitled Mentana refers to Evviva Maria as a "battle cry".
+Poet Augusta Theodosia Drane in her 1876 poem entitled Mentana refers to Evviva Maria as a "battle cry".

 American novelist Mary Agnes Tincker refers to Evviva Maria in her novel The Two Coronets (1887) which she associates with "little dirty children [...] sitting in the dust of the road".

 English writer Wilfrid Ward suggested in one of his novels that the bells of Venice could ring out the melody of Evviva Maria.

 Film

 Evviva Maria was featured as a diegetic musical background "caricaturing [...] church processions honoring the Virgin Mary" in The Miracle, directed by Roberto Rossellini, starring Anna Magnani and Federico Fellini, and which was condemned by the National Legion of Decency as "anti-Catholic" and "sacrilegious" and in February 1951 the New York State Board of Regents, in charge of film censorship for the state, which then revoked the license to show the film.